sidiousvic/sidious.pizza/about.md

 > "What a strange thing!
 To be alive beneath ginkgo leaves."

-I love Tokyo because it's mad, not in a good of bad way, but in a **fun** way.
+I love Tokyo because it's mad in a **fun** way.

-You can swing through its streets like a jungle, eat at a new joint every time and never run out, break no laws and still feel like a villain!
+Swing through its streets like a jungle, eat at a new joint every time and never run out, break no laws and still feel like a villain.

 <div class="picture-grid">